ElementAI/haven_old/README.md

 <h1 align="center">Haven</h1>
 <h5 align="center">A workflow for organizing large-scale python experiments.
 If you have access to the [orkestrator](https://www.elementai.com/products/ork) or slurm, you can run and manage thousands of experiments in parallel.</h5>

+Haven is a library for managing and visualizing heavy-scale experiments.
+It is designed to be simple while still being flexible enough for more complex experimentation workflow.
+In few steps, Haven helps researchers and developers find the best configuration for their model at large scale.

 ### Install
 ```
 $ pip install --upgrade git+https://github.com/ElementAI/haven